CesarLpzM/US_vehicle_sales_web_app/README.md

-# Web apps development project
+# US vehicle sales web app

 ## Problem solving
 I made this web app which visualizes a U.S. vehicle sales dataset with a mileage histogram and a mileage-vs-price scatter plot.